Svobyyy/CaloriesCounter/README.md

 ### Product

 * Updates a Product's information.
-* If it is Adding a Product, it has options icon with a Delete and Update, not like Updating from Diet .
+* If it is Adding a Product, it has option's icon with a Delete and Update, not like Updating from Diet .
 * Deletes a Product from Products collection.

   <img src="https://github.com/Svobyyy/CaloriesCounter/assets/56925305/cc30c682-0379-4147-90ed-854c0d8b732c" width="150">